 Bit depth is all about noise, and the more bits of data you have to store audio, the less quantization noise will be introduced into your recording.
 By the same token, you’ll also be able to capture smaller signals more accurately, helping to drive the digital noise floor below the recording or listening environment.
 That’s all we need bit depth for.
 There’s no benefit in using huge bit depths for audio masters.

-Surprisingly, 12 bits is probably enough for a decent sounding music master and to cater to the dynamic range of most listening environments.
-However, digital audio transports more than just music, and examples like speech or environmental recordings for TV can make use of a wider dynamic range than most music does.
-Plus a little headroom for separation between loud and quiet never hurt anyone.
+Surprisingly, 12 bits is probably enough for a decent-sounding music master and to cater to the dynamic range of most listening environments.
+However, digital audio transports more than just music, and examples like speech or environmental recordings for TV can use a wider dynamic range than most music does.
+Plus, a little headroom for separation between loud and quiet never hurt anyone.

 Frequently Asked Questions